 In this video, we're going to look at three ways to find formulas in a worksheet.
 Knowing where formulas are is the first step in understanding how a spreadsheet works.

-Of course, you can just start selecting cells, while watching the formula bar, but there several faster ways to find all formulas at once.
+Of course, you can just start selecting cells, while watching the formula bar, but there are several faster ways to find all formulas at once.

 To clear this formatting.
 We can just reverse the process.

 A third way to visually highlight formulas is to use Conditional Formatting.
 Excel 2013 includes a new formula called ISFORMULA(), which makes for a very simple Conditional Formatting rule, but that won't work in older versions of Excel.

 Instead, we'll use a function called GET.CELL(), which is part of the XLM Macro language that preceded VBA.
 Unfortunately, GET.CELL can't be used directly in a worksheet.
 However, by using a named formula, we can work around this problem.